Vivekkumar-IN/External-Plugins/readme.md

 from YUKKI import api
 Api = api()
-title = "A Title for telegraph page" query = "tect that you want to upload to telegraph" results= Api.telegraph(title,query)
+title = "A Title for telegraph page" query = "text that you want to upload to telegraph" results= Api.telegraph(title,query)

 print(results)